erikgrinaker/python-chrono/doc/source/install.rst

 Installation
 ============

-It is preferrable to install python-chrono using your operating systems package manager, if possible.
+It is recommended to install python-chrono via your operating systems package manager, if possible.
+See your operating system documentation for details.

 Requirements
 ------------

 python-chrono only needs a recent version of Python installed.
-It has been tested on Python versions 2.6 and 3.1, but is believed to work on all versions from Python 2.3 and upwards.
+It has been tested on Python versions 2.6 and 3.1, but is believed to work with version 2.5 as well.

 Installing from source
 ----------------------